OperationalBina/PipeRT2/README.md

 Routine - the smallest component in the pipe.

-Each routine has to implement a `main_logic` function that contain the business logic of the routine.
+Each routine has to implement a `main_logic` function that contains the business logic of the routine.

 There are three types of routines -

 - SourceRoutine - The first routine in a pipe.
-Using for generate new data and produce it to the pipeline.
+Using for generating new data and producing it to the pipeline.
-- MiddleRoutine - Consume data and produce its manipulation into the pipeline.
+- MiddleRoutine - Consumes data and produce its manipulation into the pipeline.
 - DestinationRoutine - The last routine of the pipe.
-Using for store the results from all data manipulation.
+Using for storing the results from all data manipulation.

 Flow - Contains a multiple routines with a same logic.

 Pipe - Contains all flows.
-Notifies events through all the routines.
+Notifies events through all its components.

 ## Getting Started

 We publish PipeRT2 as `PipeRT` package in PyPi.
 Run `pip3 install PipeRT` for installing the official PipeRT2 stable version.

-For example, we're going to create a pipe contain simple flows created by routines
+For example, we're going to create a pipe contains simple flows created by routines.

-First we create the source function that generate data.
+First we create the source class that generates data:

 ```'''Python
 from pipert2 import SourceRoutine